kiruthikraaj/FurnitureMagik/README.md

     <td style="">
        <h1>Data Validation :</h1>
        <p>
-       The  image can be choosen from the gallery or captured instantly to upload.<br>
+       The  image can be chosen from the gallery or captured instantly to upload.<br>
  A proper name for the product is given in the product name field.<br>
 <br>
 </br>
  The next field is the dropdown / dialog where it lets you to choose the type,the product falls in.<br>
- the next two are numerical input field where original and discount price is fed respectively.<br>
+ The next two are numerical input field where original and discount price is fed respectively.<br>
  <br></br>
  If we are done with the details of the product, save button is clicked. <br></br>
- On clicking empty fields are checked if any found it add a required flag to the particular field.<br></br>
+ On clicking empty fields are checked.
+If any found, it adds a required flag to the particular field.<br></br>
        </p>
     </td>
 </tr>